 Like bounce rate, how many pageviews you’re getting, and so on.

 To set up Google Analytics (I recommend using them to keep track of your store visitors) on Shopify, simply go to Online Store (under Sales Channels) -> Preferences and scroll down until you see this:

-Now simply follow these steps from Shopify, and you will have Google Analytics on your Shopify store in no time!
+Now, simply follow these steps in our other article, and you will have Google Analytics on your Shopify store in no time!

 I suggest you take a look at Hotjar.

 The awesome thing about Hotjar is that they have a free version available, and their tool works with Shopify!

 If you’re interested in learning more about keeping track of your store visitors, then I suggest reading this here.